 What are varicose veins?

-Varicose veins (medical terms: varices, varicosis, or varicosity) are distended veins that appear as convoluted swellings that sometimes protrude as knot-like bulges on the surface of the skin.
+A widely branching system of blood vessels transports our blood around our bodies.
+The blood vessels are Varicose veins (medical terms: varices, varicosis, or varicosity) are distended veins that appear as convoluted swellings that sometimes protrude as knot-like bulges on the surface of the skin.

 What happens if varicose veins are left untreated?